jenkinsci/pipeline-aws-plugin/README.md

 ## 1.34
 * add support for assume role with SAML assertion authentication (#140)
-* add withRole step to assume different role with a same AWS session

 ## 1.33
 * fix timeout settings for `cfnExecuteChangeSet` (#132)